ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 At the end of the term you will provide a 7-minute video, in which each member of the project presents a part of the project.

 After reviewing your videos, we will invite each group for a 6 mins Q&A. Before the Q&A, we will validate your method on a list of pre-selected departure arrival points, and times of day.

+Think of yourselves as a startup trying to sell your solution to the board of a public transport company.
+Your video is your elevator pitch.
+It must be short and convincing.
+In it you describe the viability of the following aspects:

+1. Method used to model the public transport network
+2. Method used to create the predictive models
+3. Route planning algorithm
+4. Validation method

 Your grades will be based on the code, videos and Q&A, taking into account: